pasqal-io/qoolqit/docs/get_started/qoolqit_model.md

 !!! info "Take-home message 2"
     The actual physical scale $J_{\text{max}}^{d}$, such as the precise distances or laser amplitudes, is determined during the **compilation step**, when targeting a specific device.

-More details about the connection to physical units are provided in the section [Adimensionalization and Compilation](../extended_usage/adimensionalization.md).

 ### Example